-What Is a Digital Signage Player?
+What Are Digital Signage Media Players?

 A digital signage player (also “media player”) is a small computer used to show digital content on any public digital display.
 Any TV you see in a public space is typically powered by a media player, such as hotel lobbies, airport terminals, digital menus, digital directories, or stadiums.

 We created an FAQ to answer the questions we hear most about digital signage players.
 We hope you find it useful.

 Have a question that isn’t answered by the FAQ?
 Please let us know and we’ll answer it, then add it!

 Is a media player all I need to have digital signage?